Peggy Woolley: Longevity and departure

 In many interviews given around the time of the show's 60th anniversary in 2010, Spencer admitted that she did not see herself playing the part of Peggy Perkins as a long-term acting job.

 In an interview with Radio Times journalist David Brown, she says it was a "tuppenny-ha'penny thing" and "very badly paid".
 "I want to continue for as long as I can turn in a decent performance — I wouldn't want to go downhill", she told Brown.
 "But I'd like to turn 100 [in June 2019] and still be in The Archers.
 I'm afraid I can't wait to retire until Peggy's 100 because she's five years younger than me.
 Spencer drove to the studio in Birmingham to record her lines up "a couple of times a week" until her mid-90s, but is now granted a company vehicle: "I have degeneration of my spine, which makes me very bent, so it's difficult to stand at the microphone, though the studio manager really looks after me and there's always a chair for me while we're waiting.
 Sometimes, if Peggy has to stand at the end of a scene, I fake the sound of making the effort to get up."

 On 8 August 2022, Spencer confirmed that she had retired from The Archers after playing Peggy for more than 70 years.
 Her final appearance was broadcast on 31 July.
 Of her decision, Spencer stated: "In 1950, I helped to plant an acorn.
 It took root and in January 1951 it was planted out and called The Archers.
 Over the years it has thrived and become a splendid great tree with many branches.
 But now this old branch, known as Peggy, has become weak and unsafe so I decided it was high time she 'boughed' out, so I have duly lopped her."
 In the episode broadcast on 8 August, the character's son and daughter-in-law reflect on Peggy's life and agree that she is "an extraordinary woman."
+During the episode broadcast on 8 May 2025, her daughter Lilian informs her brother Tony that Peggy has died in her chair at her care home.